14 Best Places to Visit in Germany in Winter

 The German Christmas Museum, in the heart of town, is a great place to see 19th-century Christmas tree decorations and learn more about old holiday traditions.

-To see the town's roofstops covered in snow, head over to the City Tower or walk the cobblestone streets of the Old Town square.
+To see the town's rooftops covered in snow, head over to the City Tower or walk the cobblestone streets of the Old Town square.
+The views are incredible either way.

 Accommodation: Where to Stay in Rothenburg